MV Hondius cluster reported by WHO. WHO, May 12, 2026

 Infections since June 2025 — 2× prior year.
 Argentina Health Ministry

-This hantavirus tracker is monitoring the MV Hondius cluster — a Dutch-flagged expedition vessel that departed Ushuaia, Argentina on April 1, 2026 with 114 passengers and crew from 23 nationalities.
-As of May 7, WHO reports eight cases — five laboratory-confirmed, three suspected — and three deaths.
+This hantavirus tracker is monitoring the cruise-linked cluster — a Dutch-flagged expedition vessel that departed Ushuaia, Argentina on April 1, 2026 for an Antarctic and South Atlantic wildlife voyage.
+As of May 12, WHO reports eleven cases — nine confirmed as Andes virus and two probable — and three deaths.
 South Africa's NICD identified the Andes hantavirus strain, the only known hantavirus capable of human-to-human transmission.
-Twelve countries are actively monitoring disembarked passengers.
-WHO assesses the risk to the general public as low.
+On May 10, the ship arrived at Tenerife and passengers began screening, repatriation, and monitoring or isolation.
+On May 12, Oceanwide reported 122 passengers and crew repatriated, with 27 people still aboard as the vessel travels to Rotterdam for disinfection and monitoring.
+WHO assesses global public risk as low and says there is no sign of a larger outbreak.

 DETAILED TIMELINE